avisekdas/UCrysPy/README.md

 `$ ./ucryspy.sh`

-## Formatting the ''param_file.json'' :
+## Formatting the "param_file.json" :

 The user can change the minimum and maximum values of different input parameters depending on the situation to reflect the menus in the GUI.
-The corresponding instructions are written as ``_comment'' key.
+The corresponding instructions are written as "_comment" key.

 For example; in the **param_file.json**, **rmax_min** = 1 and **rmax_max** = 50.
 But the user can change the values as per requirements.
 The same will be reflected in the GUI.
 ## Menus ---